PUBLIC INTEREST CENTER: (614) 644-2160

 Public Invited to Comment on Cleveland Harbor Dredging Project

 Ohio EPA is holding the meeting to accept comments concerning an application by the U.S. Army Corps of Engineers to dredge up to 675,000 cubic yards of material in Cleveland Harbor.
-The dredged material would be disposed at existing confined disposal facilities located at the Burke Lakefront Airport.
-Ohio EPA is also evaluating alternative plans with less or no environmental impact.
+The dredged material would be disposed at existing confined disposal facilities located in Cleveland’s outer harbor.

 Anyone wanting to discharge dredged or fill material to waters of the State must first obtain a water quality certification from Ohio EPA and a permit from the U.S. Army Corps of Engineers.
 Ohio EPA’s review is to ensure the project will comply with Ohio’s water quality standards.